rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 ---
 layout: post
-title: "Do you have an operation readiness checklist?"
+title: "Do you have an operational readiness checklist?"
 date: 2020-06-04 00:01
 comments: true
 author: Keiran Holloway
 authorAvatar: 'https://s.gravatar.com/avatar/02d9e9c7b2e66ab7f451198e22374be1'
 bio: "Keiran Holloway is a Senior Lead Infrastructure Engineer focusing on Amazon Web Services and has been with Rackspace for 6 years.
-His primary focus is ensuring that all AWS solutions are designed and implemented in a way which are both fit for purpose but also closely aligned with key business outcomes.
+His primary focus is ensuring that all AWS solutions are designed and implemented in a way that is fit for purpose and also closely aligned with key business outcomes.
 Keiran is responsible for working with some of the largest enterprise clients within the EMEA region and brings almost 20 years of hosting and infrastructure experience.
-Throughout this extensive past, Keiran built out a strong understanding of best-of-breed cloud practices, thought leadership, and in-depth domain knowledge across various technology platforms.
+Throughout this extensive past, Keiran built a strong understanding of best-of-breed cloud practices, thought leadership, and in-depth domain knowledge across various technology platforms.
 Find out more at LinkedIn:
 [https://www.linkedin.com/in/keiran-holloway](https://www.linkedin.com/in/keiran-holloway)."